How to find Inventor material properties

-This post is going take you through and explain how you can find the physical properties of a design using the Region Properties command.
+This post is going take you through and explain how you can find the material properties of a design using the Inventor Region Properties command.

-The results provided in the Region Properties dialog box are as follows:
+The results in the Region Properties dialog box are as follows:

-- Area and Perimeter – Cumulative area and perimeter if multiple sketch loops are selected
+- Area and Perimeter – Cumulative area and perimeter if you select multiple sketch loops

 - Centroid Location – Display of the X and Y distances from the sketch origin to Centroid.